rubixchain/rubixnetwork/setupscripts/OneClickSetup/readme.md

 ## Installation Steps
 #### MacOS
 ```
-1) Open a fresh instance of terminal and run the following commands (without $)
+1) Open a fresh instance of terminal under download path and run the following commands (without $)
   a) $ chmod +x RubixOneClickSetup-MacOS
   b) $ ./RubixOneClickSetup-MacOS
   c) Provide user password when asked